 - Shows your track record

 Show that you understand what your clients need

 One of the best places to start is to create empathy with your client.
 When your website demonstrates that you understand your client’s needs, your credibility goes up in their eyes and they are more likely to give you their business or make an enquiry.

-You address the key priorities of your customers when you:
+Address the key priorities of your customers when you:

-- Write blogs that identify & offer solutions for your client to use
+- Write blogs that identify & offer solutions

 - Create ‘How to…’ videos with top industry tips

 - Include a FAQ section on your website

 Put yourself in your client’s shoes – and answer the questions they always ask you.
 That’s the best way to build credibility and trust.